hputnam/Geoduck_Conditioning/Protocols/20181030_DailyWetLabInfo.md

 		-**Make sure that the data in the excel sheet is correct and the signs (+/-) are also correct.
 		-**Check that the directory is set to where the Tris file (yyyymmdd.csv) is.**
 		-**Change the date in the R code to the date/name (since the name of the file is just the date) of the Tris file you are trying to run**
-10. Email the file to Hollie at hputnam@uri.edu.

 Back to [Daily_Tasks](#Daily_Tasks).